tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/chat/docs/RoomAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteUserToGroupRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteUserFromRoomRequest struct via the builder pattern

 Name | Type | Description  | Notes